Queen Alexandrine Bridge

 The Queen Alexandrine bridge (Danish, Dronning Alexandrines Bro) is a road arch bridge that crosses Ulv Sund between the islands of Zealand and Møn in Denmark.

 History

-The bridge is named after Queen Alexandrine, consort of King Christian X of Denmark.
+The bridge is named after Alexandrine of Mecklenburg-Schwerin.
 It was the main road connection between the islands of Zealand and Møn until the Farø Bridges were opened in 1985, which now provide a road link to the western end of Møn.

 Construction commenced 1939 and the bridge was opened on 30 May 1943.
 It is of steel arched construction, having 10 piers in the sea from which the arches spring.
 The designer of the bridge is Anker Engelund (1889–1961).
 He was a civil engineer, professor and rector of the Copenhagen Polytechnic educational institution from 1941 to 1959.
 "He created a classic arch bridge whose superstructure of a large steel arch in the center and ten iron arches, below the roadway lie is worn".